A Rather Weak 'Attempt' To Defend

 used by dialecticians -- means the same as "state

-Either way, the substance involved, whether it is in a different phase or state,
+Either way, the substance involved, whether or not it is in a different phase or state,

 remains the same substance.
 So, in that sense, if "quality" is defined in terms of